dnietoBlackBoard/Devportal-JWT-APIs/README.md

 ## Usage

 After importing the `Devportal JWT.postman_collection.json` file into Postman, you need to configure the described variables in the overview section and then you can use the APIs by sending requests to them.

 The required variables are the following:

 - `devportal`: The Devportal Server FQDN without the trailing slash.
-- `appId`: An application registered in the Devportal instance that have an **Auto Register Trusted Service** associated.
+- `appId`: An application registered in the Devportal instance that have an **Auto Register Trusted Service** associated or that is registered in the **specific site (siteId)**.
 - `siteId`: One registrar site that is available in the Devportal instance.
 - `siteSecret`: The site secret for the siteId.

+Please refer to the overview section as it contains more information about the endpoints and their use.